limex/limexMapDownloader/README.md

 # limexMapDownloader
-Script to download TMS Tiles and merge them for easy Printing with Scale Bar.
+Bash Script to download TMS Tiles and merge them for easy Printing with Scale Bar.

 ### Prerequisites:
 * This .sh file is expected in C:\progs\limexMapDownloader